 3. Remove Arrow – formula auditing

 Remove Arrow function can only take place once you have applied Trace Precedents or Trace dependents function in Excel.
 Remove arrow function is used to remove the lines that are shown.
-You see a drop down arrow next to remove arrow that shows three options:
+You see a drop-down arrow next to remove the arrow that shows three options:

 a.
 Remove Trace Precedents Arrows: This option removes all the arrows that are related to trace precedents.